 Here's why there are so many toilets without seats in Peru.

 While talking to Vidal I recently found out why there are so many toilets without seats.
 Vidal told me he went to a hardware store in Lima to buy some things for his house including a replacement seat for his family toilet.
 He couldn't find them and continued looking elsewhere.
 Eventually he discovered that toilet seats in Peru are not sold individually.
 Even he thought he could buy a replacement seat for a toilet.
 But no you can't.
 The only way to get a toilet seat is to buy a toilet with it!
 This explains so much.
 In one place he found a toilet seat for sale but it cost more than an entire new toilet.

 Apparently seats are only sold with toilet bowls.
 And if something happens to the seat, then your only option is to continue using the naked bowl or replace the entire toilet.

 Do the restrooms at Machu Picchu have toilet seats?

 Yes they are fitted with seats.
 But don't be surprised if you find a stall where a seat is missing!

-Of course, I don't have an explanation for why toilet seats can't be purchased individually.
+Of course, I don't have an explanation for why toilet seats can't be purchased separately from the toilet bowls.
 I'll save that story for another day.